"It was a mind control thing. He called it free will. But it wasn't free will...He made you think you wanted to stay."

 The house is dark.
 Maybe I didn't think this through.

-3 days straight of sleet and snow have drenched and frozen your small street encampment.
+Three days straight of sleet and snow have drenched and frozen your small street encampment.
 Your coat is thin, you don't have gloves and your only pair of socks are soaked through.
 On top of it all, your chest hurts more every time you cough.
+You’re paranoid that you’ve caught COVID-19.
 You're not sure how you'll make it through another night.

 You move in with the man.
 In a matter of days, he demands that you have sex with others for money.
 He wants to take some pictures of you, to post online and bring in more business.